solana-developers/solana-cookbook/docs/th/references/programs.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>
 <br />
 The corresponding client instruction would be as follows.
-For knowing the mint and token creation instructions, please refer to the full code nearby.
+For knowing the mint และ token creation instructions, please refer to the full code nearby.
 <br />
 <br />
 <SolanaCodeGroup>